-Long-term success and customer retention belongs to those who do not take ethical shortcuts.
+Long-term success and customer retention belong to those who do not take ethical shortcuts.
 There must always be total consistency between what you say and do and what your customers experience.
-The design, build quality, reliability and serviceability of your product or service must be of the standard your customers want, need and expect.
-Service integrity is also demonstrated by the way you handle the small things, as well as the large.
-Customers will be attracted to you if you are open and honest with them, care for them, take a genuine interest in them, don’t let them down and practice what you preach … and they will avoid you if you don’t.
+The design, build quality, reliability, and serviceability of your product or service must be of the standard your customers want, need and expect.
+Service integrity is also demonstrated by the way you handle the small things, as well as the large ones.
+Customers will be attracted to you if you are open and honest with them, care for them, take a genuine interest in them, don’t let them down, and practice what you preach … and they will avoid you if you don’t.

 8. Measure lifetime value